-This month the spotlight goes to multi-talented seiyuu, actor as well as singer and definitely one of the best of the moment, Mamoru Miyano.
+This month the spotlight goes to multi-talented seiyuu, actor as well as superstar singer, Mamoru Miyano.

 The rise to stardom